nginx/unit/README.md

 is intended as a universal building block for any web architecture regardless of its complexity, from enterprise-scale deployments to your pet's homepage.

-Its native RESTful JSON API enables dynamic updates with zero interruptions and flexible configuration, while its out-of-the-box productivity reliably scales to production-grade workloads.
+Its native [RESTful JSON API][#openapi-specification] enables dynamic updates with zero interruptions and flexible configuration, while its out-of-the-box productivity reliably scales to production-grade workloads.
 We achieve that with a complex, asynchronous, multithreading architecture comprising multiple processes to ensure security and robustness while getting the most out of today's computing platforms.

 ## Quick Installation